Faculty of Social Sciences

 Byford, J. (2008).
 Denial and Repression of Antisemitism: Post-Communist Remembrance of the Serbian Bishop Nikolaj Velimirovic.
 (Budapest and New York: CEU Press, 2008) (A slightly shorter version of the book was published in Serbian in 2005 as Potiskivanje i poricanje antisemitizma: secanje na vladiku Nikolaja Velimirovica u savremenoj srpskoj pravoslavnoj kulturi, Belgrade: HCHRS)

-Byford, J. (in press).
+Byford, J. (2013 ).
 Between marginalisation and instrumentalization: Holocaust memory in Serbia since the late 1980s.
 In J. Michlic and J.P.
-Himka (eds.)
-Bringing to Light the Dark Past: The Reception of the Holocaust in Post-Communist Europe.
+Himka (eds) Bringing the Dark Past to Light: The Reception of the Holocaust in Postcommunist Europe.
 Lincoln, NE: University of Nebraska Press.

-Byford, J. (in press).
+Byford, J. (2012).
 Négocier un lieu dans la mémoire collective pour la destruction des Juifs de Serbie : le cas du Judenlager Semlin [Negotiating a place for the destruction of Jews in Serbian public memory: The case of the Semlin Judenlager].
-In P. Bertinchamps (Ed.), Staro Sajmište, un camp de concentration.
-Paris : Non Lieu.
+In P. Bertinchamps (ed.), Staro Sajmište, un camp de concentration.
+Paris: Non Lieu, pp. 169–201.

 Byford, J. (2011).
 The collaborationist administration and the treatment of the Jews in Nazi-occupied Serbia.
 In S.P.Ramet and O. Listhaug (Eds.), Serbia and the Serbs in World War Two: Collaboration and Resistance.
 Basingstoke: Palgrave Macmillan, pp. 109–127.